UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 #### Results

-Bernhard et al. tested the model for image synthesis against previous NeRF methods.
+Kerbl et al. tested the model for image synthesis against previous NeRF methods.

 The paper evaluated 3D Gaussian Splatting across a diverse set of datasets against 13 real scenes from published datasets and the synthetic Blender dataset.
 The scenes were chosen for different capture styles, covering both indoor and outdoor environments.
 Results are compared to state-of-the-art quality methods at the time (Mip-NeRF360) as well as the fastest NeRF methods (InstantNGP and Plenoxels) as benchmarks for quality and speed, respectively.

 ![Comparison of 3DGS to previous methods]({{ '/assets/images/32/3dgs_comparison_photos.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-_Fig.
-Comparison of 3D Gaussian Splatting to previous methods and ground truth from the Mip-NeRF360 dataset._
+_Fig 2.
+Comparison of 3D Gaussian Splatting to previous methods and ground truth from the Mip-NeRF360 dataset [1]._

 The image comparisons above demonstrate that 3D Gaussian Splatting achieves comparable quality to Mip-NeRF360.
 Critical examples are highlighted in each image with zoom-ins or red arrows.

 ![Results Table]({{ '/assets/images/32/3dgs_results_table.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 _Table 1.
 Quantitative evaluation of 3DGS (labeled "Ours-7k" and "Ours-30k") compared to previous work, computed over three datasets.
-Results marked with a dagger (†) have been directly adopted from the original paper; all others were obtained in the 3DGS paper._
+Results marked with a dagger (†) have been directly adopted from the original paper; all others were obtained in the 3DGS paper [1]._

 For a more quantitative focus, the table above shows that 3D Gaussian Splatting either performs comparably to or outperforms NeRF methods in quality measures, while achieving low training times proportional to quality outputs.
 A critical value to note is the FPS of 3D Gaussian Splatting, which for the first time enabled real-time rendering speeds.
 The main drawback, aside from comparison to Plenoxels, is that 3D Gaussian Splatting is highly memory-intensive, requiring significantly more storage than NeRF methods.